centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 systemctl restart centreon-map
 ```

-The space used by Centreon MAP server is directly determined by the
+The space used by the Centreon MAP server is directly determined by the
 number of elements you add into your views.
 An element is any graphical
 object in Centreon MAP.
 Most elements (like hosts, groups, etc.) have
-children which must be included in the count.
+children, which must be included in the count.

 > These values are applied after optimization of Centreon MAP tables.